negiyas/chainer/README.md

 ## Optimization for POWER machines

-The following optimizations for POWER machines are supported.
+The following optimizations for POWER machines (such as IBM Power Systems S822LC for High Performance Computing or IBM Power System AC922) are supported.

 - Auto Workspace<br>
 Allocate larger workspace memory by managing and estimating the GPU memory, and choose faster cuDNN algorithms by utilizing the GPU memory.